Postmodernist anthropology

-A critique by non-anthropologists has been to question whether anthropologists may speak/write on behalf of cultural others.
+A critique to anthropologists has been to question whether anthropologists may speak/write on behalf of cultural others, a point made by James Clifford in his book Writing Culture: the Poetics and Politics of Ethnography (1986).
 Margery Wolf states that, “it would be as great a loss to have first-world anthropologists confine their research to the first world as it is (currently) to have third-world anthropologists confine theirs to the third world”.
 In the 21st century, the question has been resolved by pointing out that all cultural descriptions are of cultural others.
 All ethnographic writing is done by a person from one standpoint writing about others living in a different standpoint.
 Thus, the notion of anthropologists as 'culture brokers' (see Richard Kurin) has been adopted to explain why anthropologists from any given country write about cultural others.